bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 Yashraj: 00:09:57

-Sorry Christoph, I just wanted to say thanks to Owen for joining in.
+Sorry Christof, I just wanted to say thanks to Owen for joining in.
 Those two Twitter threads are super duper useful.
 I am happy that I've gone through at least the first one a couple of times and I'm still not completely there.
 I think I have to read it again and try to do more research, but it was super, super, duper useful, man.